 Here is a step-by-step guide on how you can wax your brows into a natural shape and use your tweezers sparingly and only if needed.

 1) Pre-Shape: Brows are easy to screw up.
 With some eyebrows, pulling just one wrong hair can make them look uneven.
 So if you are a brow shaping/waxing newbie, or even if you aren’t, try pre-shaping before waxing.
-Use a brow pencil using these tips from my brow shaping post and define the design that you want.
+Use a brow pencil using these tips from my brow shaping post and my number one brow waxing tip to define the design that you want.
 If you don’t feel like you can do that, use a brow stencil and follow the instructions.

 3) Wax: Now that you have your pre-shape and prep done, it’s time to wax.
-I like to use a hard wax because I feel like it’s easier to work with, and you don’t have to mess with a strip.
+I like to use a hard wax because I feel like it’s easier to work with, and you don’t have to mess with a strip when you are trying to wax your eyebrows at home.
 Start by dipping your waxing stick into the hard wax, getting a pea size amount and let it cool for 10 seconds (should still be gooey, not dry and hard).
 I like to test my wax on my arm first, so I know it’s not scorching hot when I place it on my brow.

 Next, apply the hard wax from the inner eyelid to the outer eyelid, leaving room between the wax and your pre-shaping design.
 Make sure to apply the wax as far down on the eyelid as your hair goes (usually to the eyelid crease).
 Let it cool for about 10 seconds, or until it feels tacky (try not to let it get too hard).
 Then pull quickly going parallel to your skin and towards your inner brow.